100% Up To $600 Deposit Or A $30 PokerStars PA Free Play Bonus

 Recent changes in US and PA laws have made it possible for online gaming (including poker) to make a comeback.
 In Pennsylvania’s case, legislators have created online poker, online table games, online slots, and sports betting (including online sports-betting) licenses.
 These licenses are initially available to the states thirteen pre-existing land-based casinos but will be available to Qualified Gaming Entities (QGEs) for a limited time should the local casinos turn them down.

-PokerStars isn’t on the list of QGEs that are applying for licenses (MGM and Golden Nugget appear to be the only ones so far) but they will be entering the PA market anyway through a strategic alliance.
+PokerStars isn’t on the list of QGEs that are applying for licenses (MGM and Golden Nugget are the only ones so far) but they have been allowed to the PA market anyway through a strategic alliance.
 In August 2018, Pennsylvania’s Mount Airy Resort Casino announced a partnership with The Stars Group (parent company of PokerStars) to handle their online gaming operations.

-Mount Airy Casino has applied for (and been approved) licenses allowing them to operate online poker, online slots, and online table games.
-In addition, they are expected to apply for and receive one of PA’s new sports-betting licenses.
+Mount Airy Casino was approved for licenses allowing them to operate online poker, online slots, online table games as well as a sports-betting license .

 The Stars Group – not just poker anymore